Posted on October 8, 2019 by Chris Duke

 What To Drink & Eat

 - Starbucks VIA Instant Caramel Iced Coffee.
 I’ve lived on these at SEMA for years now.
 Why?
-They’re easy and lightweight to carry around.
+They’re easy to use and lightweight to carry around.
 All you need is a bottle of water.
 Take the cap off your bottle, drink a few gulps to make room for the powder, pour it in, shake it like you’re mad at it, and then drink up.
 I always get caramel.
 Get enough to share.
 Quick caffeine boost in the morning, and look–no lines, Russ.

 - Liquid I.V.
 Hydration Powder Packets.
 This is a recent discovery of mine (pic above), thanks to my producer, Brian (thanks, bro).
 Similar to the coffee powder packets I just spoke of, you pour the powder into a bottle of water and it’s the equivalent of drinking 3 bottles of water instead of one.
 It’s a hydration multiplier.
 You need to stay hydrated and this is a great way to do it.
 Note that they aren’t cheap, and they contain a decent amount of sugar, but I can personally vouch that they do work.
 Read the comments on Amazon.
 What’s more, is that they’re perfect for hangovers.
 Chug one before you go to bed, then another in the morning.
 No need to get IV hydration therapy.